Summon528/UW-CS782-Rootkit/Readme.md

 # Rootkit
-A example keylogger root kit
+A example keylogger rootkit

 ## Run
-Change the attacker's IP in `rk_define.h`
+Serve the serve directory somewhere the victim has access to Make sure to update the domain name in `serve/linux_supercharger.html` accordingly Change the attacker's IP in `rk_define.h`

 ### Normal Version